Automation

 MailchimpSimple sequences + ecommerceFree tier available

-KlaviyoEcommerce-focused emailFrom $20/month
+KlaviyoEcommerce emailFrom $20/month

 Make + GmailCustom lightweight sequencesFrom $9/month